-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 The completion and implementation phase of the capstone project for the Audio Software Development and Engineering track.
 This project will culminate in a completed project along with write-up and oral presentation.
-Prerequisite: DAT481, Co-requisite: None
+Prerequisite: DAT481

-DAT488 GAME STUDIO 2
+DAT488 Game Studio 2

-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 Continuation of a project begun in DAT482 or a separate project.
 This course offers the opportunity to advance beyond the accomplishments of DAT482 in a multi-disciplinary team setting.
-Prerequisite: DAT482, Co-requisite: None
+Prerequisite: DAT482